davidclin/gcp-alibaba-vpn/redundancy.md

 ## Configure the GCP side

-This section covers the steps for creating a GCP IPsec VPN using static routing.
+This section covers the steps for creating a redundant GCP IPsec VPN using static routing.
 Both route-based Cloud VPN and policy-based Cloud VPN use static routing.
 For information on how this works, see the
 [Cloud VPN Overview](https://cloud.google.com/compute/docs/vpn/overview).